American Silversmiths

 picture

-• Alternate Mark for VAN VOORHIS & SCHANCK.
+• Alternate Mark.
+For VAN VOORHIS & SCHANCK.

 "The Copartnership of Van Voorhis and Schanck having been dissolved by mutual consent such persons as are indebted to them are requested to make payment to Daniel Van Voorhis; and those who have any claims against said firm are desired to apply to him for a settlement thereof, he being authorized to settle the same.
 Daniel Van Voorhis, Garret Schanck.